omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/3rd-party/multibaas.md

 5. Select an address to sign your transaction.

-When you're using MultiBaas the first time, you need to add a public key of the MetaMask wallet you will use to sign all of the transactions for your token.
+When you're using MultiBaas the first time, you need to add a public key to the MetaMask wallet you will use to sign all of the transactions for your token.
 If you haven't set up a MetaMask wallet yet, feel free to use [this guide](/3rd-party/metamask#install-metamask).

 To sign a transaction, click `select an address` on the right side of the `DEPLOY` button.
 This will automatically offer a public key of the currently used MetaMask wallet.
 If the address is correct, press the `+` button as follows: